 - Results: Report the most important findings, including results of statistical analyses.
 Unless an abstract is focused on methods or protocols, all abstracts must include results.
 Results should include at least preliminary data.
-To say, “the results will be discussed at Nutrition 2018,” is insufficient.
-Your abstract may be rejected if results are not included, unless your abstract is focused on methods or protocols.
+To say, “the results will be discussed at Nutrition 2019,” is insufficient.
+Abstracts without results will be rejected.

 - Conclusions: Summarize in 1 or 2 sentences the primary outcomes of the study, including their potential significance (avoid generalizations).

 When using abbreviations for compounds, the full name should be spelled out for the first mention.
-The Current Developments in Nutrition instructions for abbreviations, units of measure, nomenclature and tables/figures should be followed.
+The Current Developments in Nutrition instructions for abbreviations, units of measure, and nomenclature should be followed.
 Do not begin sentences with numerals.

 Names and institutions of the presenting author or co-authors should not be included in the abstract body as this could impact the efficacy of a blinded abstract review process.

-Special Characters and Formatting: Please proof your abstract body carefully to confirm that any special characters (such as ≤, ≥, etc.) are displaying properly.
+Special Characters and Formatting: Please proof your abstract body carefully to confirm that any special characters (such as α, β, ³, £, etc.) are displaying properly.

 Awards Competitions and Travel Funding Opportunities: Presenting authors can apply for ASN award competitions and travel funding opportunities depending on their academic level during abstract submission.
 Click here to review complete details including eligibility, requirements, and processes.

-At Nutrition 2018, poster presentations offer attendees the ideal opportunity to present their own research and learn more about their peers’ science.
+- Poster Presentations: Nutrition 2019 will feature traditional poster sessions on June 8-10.
+Poster presentations offer attendees the ideal opportunity to present their own research and learn more about their peers’ science.

 Award Competitions and Travel Funding Opportunities for Students and Young Investigators

-Based on academic level, presenting authors may apply for award competitions and travel funding opportunities during abstract submission.
-Notifications will be sent to selected individuals in April 2018.
+Based on academic level and ASN membership status, presenting authors can apply for award competitions and travel funding opportunities during abstract submission.